 More On H-1B Visas For Temporary Professional Workers

-Why You Need to Know About the H-1B Visa Cap Now
+Why You Need to Know About the H-1B Cap Now

 Written By Bennett Savitz - As Seen On MassBio.Org

 H-1B is an Immigration Law classification for temporary professional workers, and it is the most commonly used category for U.S. employers to hire and employ foreign nationals.
-The H-1B category is particularly critical for the life sciences industry, as hiring is at an all-time high and hiring departments are therefore often tasked with recruiting foreign experts in a certain disease area or other specific, critical discipline.
-The H-1B requires a two-step process of applying for and obtaining a certified Labor Condition Application from the Department of Labor, followed by applying on behalf of the candidate for approval of an H-1B Petition from the United States Citizenship and Immigration Services (USCIS).
-There are many legal requirements and details involved in the H-1B process, but the most urgent aspect of the H-1B for employers to understand is the H-1B cap.
+The H-1B category is particularly critical for the life sciences industry, as hiring is at an all-time high, and hiring departments are therefore often tasked with recruiting foreign experts in a certain disease area or other specific, critical discipline.
+H-1B visas for temporary workers require a two-step process of applying for and obtaining a certified Labor Condition Application from the Department of Labor, followed by applying on behalf of the candidate for approval of an H-1B Petition from the United States Citizenship and Immigration Services (USCIS).
+There are many legal requirements and details involved in the H-1B process, but the most urgent aspect of the H-1B for employers to understand is the H-1B visa cap.

 The H-1B cap is a "cap" on the number of H-1Bs available every fiscal year (October 1st to September 30th of the following year).
 There are 65,000 H-1Bs available to anyone who qualifies, and an additional 20,000 H-1Bs available only to those with an advanced degree from a U.S. educational institution.
 Since an H-1B petition may be filed up to six months prior to the requested start date, H-1B petitions for FY 2020 (October 1, 2019, to September 30, 2020) may be filed starting on April 1, 2019.
 Since H-1B numbers are once again expected to run out on April 1st, it is crucial to plan ahead and prepare to file any H-1B petition subject to the cap by April 1st.